nemocrys/pyelmer/README.md

 ## Prerequisites

 Pyelmer requires Python >= 3.7.
 To run simulations, an Elmer executable is needed.
-As pyelmer was developed to be used with gmsh, an installation of this package is required.
+As pyelmer was developed to be used with gmsh, an installation of this package is required (even though it may also be used without gmsh).
 Simulation settings, solver, and materials are stored in yaml-files.
 Therefore pyelmer depends on pyyaml.
 Furthermore, matplotlib is used for visualization.

 The required packages should be installed automatically when installing pyelmer.
 If you encounter any problems, try to run: